-The Trust may invest in a transferable security only to the extent that that transferable security fulfils the following criteria:
+The Trust may invest in a transferable security only to the extent that transferable security fulfils the following criteria:

-- the potential loss which the Trust may incur with respect to holding the transferable securities is limited to the amount it paid for it; - its liquidity does not compromise the ability of the Manager to comply with its obligation to redeem Units at the request of any qualifying Unitholder; - a reliable valuation is available for it as follows: (i) for a transferable security admitted to or dealt in on an eligible market, there are accurate reliable and regular prices which are either market prices or prices made available by valuation systems independent from issuers; and (ii) for a transferable security not admitted to or dealt in on an eligible market, there is a valuation on a periodic basis which is derived from information from the issuers of the transferable security or from competent investment research);

-- appropriate information is available for it as follows: (i) for a transferable security admitted to or dealt in on an eligible market, there is regular accurate and comprehensive information available to the market on that security or, where relevant on the portfolio of the transferable security; and (ii) for a transferable security not admitted to or dealt in on an eligible market, there is regular and accurate information available to the Manager on the transferable security or relevant on the portfolio of the transferable security of the transferable security of the transferable security of the transferable security or the transferable security of the transferable security or the transferable security of the transferable security of the transferable security of the transferable security. - it is negotiable; and - its risks are adequately captured by the risk management process of the Manager.
+- the potential loss which the Trust may incur with respect to holding the transferable securities is limited to the amount it paid for it; - its liquidity does not compromise the ability of the Manager to comply with its obligation to redeem Units at the request of any qualifying Unitholder: - a reliable valuation is available for it as follows: (i) for a transferable security admitted to or dealt in on an eligible market, there are accurate reliable and regular prices which are either market prices or prices made available by valuation systems independent from issuers; and (ii) for a transferable security not admitted to or dealt in on an eligible market, there is a valuation on a periodic basis which is derived from information from the issuers of the transferable security or from competent investment research); - appropriate information is available for it as follows: (i) for a transferable security admitted to or dealt in on an eligible market, there is regular accurate and comprehensive information available to the market on that security or, where relevant on the portfolio of the transferable security; and (ii) for a transferable security not admitted to or dealt in on an eligible market, there is regular and accurate information available Trustto the Manager on the transferable security or relevant on the portfolio of the transferable security; - it is negotiable; and - its risks are adequately captured by the risk management process of the Manager.

 Unless there is information available to the Manager that would lead to a different determination, a transferable security which is admitted to, or dealt in on, an eligible market is presumed not to compromise the ability of the Manager to comply with its obligation to redeem Units at the request of any qualifying Unitholder and to be negotiable.
 Note that a unit in a closed ended fund is taken to be a transferable security provided it fulfils the above criteria and either:

-- where the closed ended fund is constituted as an investment company or a unit trust: - it is subject to corporate governance mechanisms applied to companies; and - where another person carries out asset management activity on its behalf, that person is subject to national regulation for the purpose of investor protection; or - where the closed ended fund is constituted under the law of contract:

-- it is subject to corporate governance mechanisms equivalent to those applied to companies; and - it is managed by a person who is subject to national regulation for the purposes of investor protection.
+- where the closed ended fund is constituted as an investment company or a unit trust: - it is subject to corporate governance mechanisms applied to companies; and - where another person carries out asset management activity on its behalf, that person is subject to national regulation for the purpose of investor protection; or - where the closed ended fund is constituted under the law of contract: - it is subject to corporate governance mechanisms equivalent to those applied to companies; and - it is managed by a person who is subject to national regulation for the purposes of investor protection.